ZapFile.ai

 Step 4 — Recipient goes to zapfile.ai/receive and types the code

 The recipient opens zapfile.ai/receive in their browser.
 They type the five digits.
-The file download begins immediately — directly from your device to theirs, through Zapfile's encrypted relay.
+The file download begins immediately from Zapfile's encrypted infrastructure.
 No account required on their end.
 No app to install.
 Just five digits and a browser.

 What Happens to the File After Transfer